PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 Step 2: Then do a `mkdir ~/.ssh/controlmasters` to create the directory for telling ssh how to use this multiplexed session.

-The very first login to `della` (from on-campus since no VPN) would start the multiplexing option.
+The very first login to `della` (from on-campus since no VPN) would start the multiplexing option:

 ```
 $ ssh della